How To Treat Canker Sores on Your Tongue

 - A family history of canker sore outbreaks

-Canker sores emerge in different shapes, sizes and severities.
-If you have a sore on the outside of your mouth or lips, you’re more likely dealing with a cold sore, not a canker sore.
+Canker sores emerge in different shapes, sizes, and severities, but they’re always inside the mouth.
+If you have a sore on the outside of your mouth or lips, you’re likely dealing with a cold sore, not a canker sore.

-- Sore is white or gray in color
+- Sore’s interior is white or gray in color

 - Sore has a red or pink border

 This condition is more serious than a canker sore because it can be a precursor to oral cancer.
-Research indicates that up to 17.5% of people with leukoplakia develop squamous cell carcinoma within 15 years.
-Talk with your dentist if you think you might have leukoplakia.
+Research indicates that up to 17.5% of people with leukoplakia will develop squamous cell carcinoma, a type of skin cancer, within 15 years.
+Common causes of leukoplakia include smoking, tobacco use, and heavy drinking, but the condition can appear without these factors in some cases.

-Oral thrush, also known as oral candidiasis, develops when a Candida fungus starts to accumulate on the lining of the mouth.
+Oral thrush, also known as oral candidiasis, develops when a Candida fungus accumulates on the tissue lining the mouth.
 Candida itself isn’t dangerous, but an excess of this fungus does cause unpleasant side effects that are very different from canker sore symptoms.

-You can recognize oral thrush from the following symptoms:
+You can recognize oral thrush by the following symptoms:

 - Creamy white lesions on the tongue, inner cheeks, roof of the mouth, and gums